Aden-Q/cmu-15-445/projects/project3/README.md

 [BusTub](https://github.com/cmu-db/bustub) DBMS is used as the skeleton code.
 In this project, I add support for query execution to the database system.
 I create executors that are able to take query plans and execute them.
 The following operations are supported:

 +   **Access Methods**: Sequential Scan
-+   **Modications**: Insert, Update, Delete
++   **Modifications**: Insert, Update, Delete
 +   **Miscellaneous**: Nested Loop Join, Hash Join, Aggregation, Limit, Distinct

 We use the *iterator* query processing model (the Volcano model).
 In this model, every query plan executor implements a `Next` function.
 When the DBMS invokes an executor's `Next` function, it returns either a single tuple or an indicator that there are no more tuples available.
-In the implemention, each executor implements a loop that continues calling `Next` on its children to retrieve tuples and process them one-by-one.
+In the implementation, each executor implements a loop that continues calling `Next` on its children to retrieve tuples and process them one-by-one.
 In BusTub's implementation, the `Next` function returns a record identifier `RID` along with a tuple.
 The correctness of the project depends on our previous implementations of [buffer pool manager](https://github.com/Aden-Q/CMU-15-445/tree/main/projects/project1) and [extendible hash table](https://github.com/Aden-Q/CMU-15-445/tree/main/projects/project2).

 This project assumes a single-threaded context.